nicolehollant/sproj/README.md

   2. Bayesian replacement (LDA model):
      * Gather >= 2 categories, gather some probabilities of words belonging to a category (we will ignore words not in my thesaurus, but maybe write them to a file?), calculate probs of word being used given each category, replace with word if prob of belonging to the other category is greater (or lesser)
   3. Neural Network replacement:
-     * I have no idea what im doing
-     * What even is an lstm (or even an rnn LOL)
      * Consider kmc !!!! gotta pretend i care about linalg and separatrices or whatever
    4. Maybe just dont do NNs:
      * look at LDAs and seeded LDAs